terrajobst/AspNetCore.Docs.pt-br/aspnetcore/fundamentals/host/web-host.md

 ### <a name="content-root"></a>Raiz do conteúdo

-Essa configuração determina onde o ASP.NET Core começa a procurar por arquivos de conteúdo, como exibições do MVC.
+Essa configuração determina onde ASP.NET Core começa a Pesquisar arquivos de conteúdo.

 **Chave**: contentRoot
 **Tipo**: *string*